KGeri201/THAPMU/README.md

 ### Instructions
 1. To use the sensor you will need to have a MQTT broker up and running.
 2. You will have to open the code for the ESP and fill in your WLAN SSID and password, and also the address of the MQTT broker.
-&nbsp;&nbsp;&nbsp;&nbsp; You can also add the location of the device.
+You can also add the location of the device.
 ```c++
 #define LOCATION "LOCATION_OF_THE_DEVICE"
 #define WIFI_SSID "REPLACE_WITH_YOUR_SSID"